FtKuBo/15-Puzzle/README.md

 ## 🧠 Solvability
 The puzzle uses an algorithm that ensures the randomized board is always solvable.
 [Learn more about 15-puzzle solvability.](https://www.geeksforgeeks.org/check-instance-15-puzzle-solvable/)

+## 📚 Acknowledgments
+This project was built with knowledge gained from [LearnCpp.com](https://www.learncpp.com).